ojread/brevifolia-gridsome-forestry/src/assets/content/blog/an-essay-on-walking.md

 ---
-title: An Essay on Walking
+title: An Essay on Walking 3
 author: Henry David Thoreau
 date: 2019-07-29T07:00:00Z
 hero_image: "/src/assets/content/images/heather-shevlin-3B_NrzTjajc-unsplash.jpg"

 ---
-Then it is that I appreciate the beauty and the glory of architecture, which itself never turns in, but forever stands out and erect, keeping watch over the slumberers.
+asdThen it is that I appreciate the beauty and the glory of architecture, which itself never turns in, but forever stands out and erect, keeping watch over the slumberers.

 No doubt temperament, and, above all, age, have a good deal to do with it.
 As a man grows older, his ability to sit still and follow indoor occupations increases.
 He grows vespertinal in his habits as the evening of life approaches, till at last he comes forth only just before sundown, and gets all the walk that he requires in half an hour.